How to play Steam games on a Chromebook

-7. Select Developer - unstable from the list of options.
+7. Select Beta from the list of options.

-Chances are, your Chromebook was not already on the Developer channel.
-In that case, your Chromebook will now download and install the latest Developer update.
+Chances are, your Chromebook was not already on the Beta channel.
+In that case, your Chromebook will now download and install the latest Beta update.
 After the software has been downloaded, you'll be prompted to restart your Chromebook to apply the changes.

 Enable and download Steam

-With the Dev Channel enabled and your Chromebook fresh off a restart, it's time to get Steam up and running.
-This next step requires you to enable a couple of flags, which is an easy-enough process if you know where to look.
+With the Beta Channel enabled and your Chromebook fresh off a restart, it's time to get Steam up and running.
+This next step requires you to enable a couple of flags, which is an easy enough process if you know where to look.